 Editor’s note: These pages were started for a high school science project in December 2012.
 In the new year, it was part of a presentation for the local Science Fair.

 Big Board-little Universe & Universe Table

 Here are two views of the most-simple, most-integrated system for learning about the entire universe and everything within it.
-Both use base-2 exponential notation (which is simple math), and geometry and logic.
+Both use base-2 exponential notation (simple math for doubling or multiplying by 2), and geometry and logic.

-Within the next ten pages, you will see our universe as we did in our high school geometry classes back on December 19, 2011 in somewhere over 201 steps.
+Within the next ten pages, you will see our universe as we did in our high school geometry classes back on December 19, 2011 in just 202 steps.

 To the left is an image of what we dubbed the Big Board-little universe (BiBo-lu).
 We then wanted to present the data in a more simple format.
 On the right is an image of what we call the Universe Table.
 Both are still being developed and will be under construction for a long time.

 This is a long-term project.
 If this is your first time to visit, a special welcome to you.

 Both charts represent the same thing — the known universe.
 The very smallest measurement is the Planck Length.
 The largest is the Observable Universe.
 Just to the right, notice the green arrow.
 If you are ready to take the tour, click on that green arrow and you’ll be on the the tour of the Big Board-little universe and the Universe Table.

 Click on the pink arrow to go to the original index of pages for this tour as well as other pages about the Big Board-little universe and Universe Table.

 |Notes about Look-and-Feel and Navigation: There are several iterations of these materials.
 Some are just for back up.
 Others were for special purposes such as the National Science Fair.
 If you happen to jump out of the this website and feel a little lost, click “Back” until you are back where you are comfortable!Footnotes: On every page there are references and more notes about the how these charts came to be.